CapedDemon/BUG-OUTBREAK/README.md

 - Version of language => 3.9.1
 - Libraries => pygame
 - Editor => VS Code
+**The game is built for the game off 2021.
+They have expected many bugs in the game as well as the game function.
+You will see the bugs soon while playing.**

 # Installation
 The minimum requirements needed in your computer:-